chrispla/MaSC_classification/README.md

 # Classification of Eisenberg and Arab Mashriq Collections

+Experiments on classifying the two collections based on audio features

 ### Dataset

 **2766** songs (considering all excerpts with a duration of 15 seconds)